ACLS Hs & Ts – Tension Pneumothorax

 Who Does It Affect?

 For instance, a patient of mine in a helicopter developed a spontaneous tension pneumothorax right before we departed.
-All of a sudden, the high pressure alarm went off on the ventilator.
-I took the patient off the ventilator and went to bag him, but I couldn’t didn’t get any air into him.
-I listened to one side and determined the patient had absent lung sounds.
+All of a sudden, the high-pressure alarm went off on the ventilator.
+I took the patient off the ventilator and went to bag him, but I couldn’t get any air into him.
+I listened to his chest and determined the patient had absent lung sounds on one side.

-We proceeded with immediate plural decompression.
+We proceeded with immediate pleural decompression.
 I had a needle in my pocket, so I pulled it out, decompressed the patient, and after a few breaths, the patient became more compliant.

 Summary